 Since there are no signatures associated with online payments, check to make sure that the customer’s billing and shipping addresses match.
 In the event of a dispute, the card issuer may require proof that the billing and shipping addresses match, to confirm that the true cardholder placed the order on your website.

 Protect yourself up front by researching the addresses associated with the order online.
-Are they in different countries?
+Are they in different states or countries?
 If so, does the product (and quantity) make sense as a gift?
 Is a large order being shipped to a residence when it seems like it should be a corporate purchase?

 And decide what risk level you’re willing to take on.
 Some sellers elect to deny shipment of any international and/or mismatched orders, while others opt to review orders on a case-by-case basis.
-Remember that you’re ultimately responsible for all payments taken through your account, so checking orders upfront can help you prevent loss down the line.
+Remember that you’re ultimately responsible for all payments taken through your account, so checking orders up front can help you prevent loss down the line.